 “They’re different temperatures.
 Like very different.”

-She rubbed them together.
+She rubbed her hands together, looking at them.
 “I thought it was just me.”

 “Well, now it’s me too.
 Come on.
 We’ve got some answers to seek out.”

 They started back up the side street.
 “Still gonna try and find the Lake tonight?”